-However, modern curing and metal treatment use lesser amounts of coating to impart the nonstick quality.
+However, modern curing and metal treatment use a lesser coating to impart the nonstick quality.
 You can season your pans also to make them nonstick.

-If you buy pre-seasoned pans, it does not hurt to season them yourself.
-There have been recent concerns with Teflon-coated nonstick pans.
-The coatings wear off if you don’t keep your pan clean and in good shape.
+If you buy pre-seasoned ones, it does not hurt to season them yourself.
+There have been recent concerns with Teflon-coating, and the coatings wear off if you don’t keep your pan clean and in good shape.

-Teflon coatings are potentially carcinogenic.
-When it comes to nonstick pans, you get what you pay for.
-Invest in high-quality nonstick pans, and you won’t regret it.
+Teflon is potentially carcinogenic.
+Invest in high-quality non-stick cookware, and you won’t regret it.